scwang90/SmartRefreshLayout/README_EN.md

 ## Donate

 If you like this library's design, feel it help to you, you can point the upper right corner "Star" support Thank you! ^ _ ^
-You can also scan the qr code below to ask the author to drink a cup of coffee.
+You can also click the PayPal below to ask the author to drink a cup of coffee.

 [![](https://www.paypalobjects.com/webstatic/i/logo/rebrand/ppcom.svg 'click to donate')](https://www.paypal.me/scwang90/10.24)